An Intuitive Tutorial to Gaussian Process Regression

-An example result was plotted shown in Fig. \ref{FIG:10}.
-We conducted regression within the [-5, 5] region of interest.
-The observed data points (training dataset) were generated from a uniform distribution between -5 and 5.
-Any point within the given interval [-5, 5] was equally likely to be drawn by a uniform.
+An example result is illustrated in Fig. \ref{FIG:10}.
+We conducted regression within the [-5, 5] interval.
+Observed data points (training dataset) were generated from a uniform distribution between -5 and 5.
 The functions were evaluated at evenly spaced points between -5 and 5.
 The regression function is composed of mean values estimated by a GPR model.
-Twenty samples of posterior mean functions were also plotted within $3\mu$ variances.
+Twenty samples of posterior mean functions, along with 3 times variances, were also plotted.